hynekcer/django-salesforce/docs/migrations.rst

 | Default API name from a lower case name is created by capitalizing and removing spaces:
 | If the django field name is not lower case then the default api name is equal.
 | e.g. default api name "LastModifiedDate" can be created from "last_modified_date" or from "LastModifiedDate".
-| Custom field can be rocognized by "custom=True".
+| Custom field can be recognized by "custom=True".
 | Namespace field can be recognized by "sf_prefix='NameSpacePrefix'".
 | All unspecified fields without "db_column" in custom objects are expected to be custom field,
-| except a few standard well known system names like "LastModifiedDate".
+| except a few standard well known system names like e.g. "LastModifiedDate" or its equivalent "last_modified_date".
 |
 | (If you find a new not recognized system name then specify an explicit "custom=False"
 | or an explicit "db_column=..." and report that bug, but it is extremely unprobable because